Confused by the various Nespresso pod sizes and unsure which ones are compatible with your machine?

 Image of Nespresso Orafio pod.

-The barcode will instruct your machine to brew according to specifications, such as water temperature and pressure.
-Thus, preparation is quick and easy without worrying about measurements or settings.
+The barcode will instruct your machine to brew according to the specified settings, including water temperature and pressure.

-There are three options – ristretto (25 ml), espresso (40 ml), and lungo (110 ml).
+There are three options: ristretto (25 ml), espresso (40 ml), and lungo (110 ml).

-By pressing any of these buttons, your machine immediately knows what kind of beverage it should make for you – no need to measure portions beforehand!
+By pressing any of these buttons, your machine immediately knows what kind of beverage to make for you; no need to measure portions beforehand.

 How to check your pod size